2006 Ford 400: Practice and qualifying

 Three practice sessions were held before the Sunday race; one on Friday and two on Saturday.
 The first session lasted 90 minutes, the second 60 minutes and the third 35 minutes.
-In the first practice session, Kurt Busch was fastest with a time of 30.366 seconds, ahead of Elliott Sadler in second, and David Stremme third.
-Burton was fourth-fastest, Biffle placed fifth, and Kahne sixth.
-Brian Vickers, Ryan Newman, Martin, and Scott Riggs rounded out the session's top ten drivers.
-During the session, Dale Jarrett crashed into a trackside wall.
-He switched to a back-up car for the qualifying session held later that day.
+Kurt Busch was fastest in the first practice session with a time of 30.366 seconds, ahead of Elliott Sadler in second, and David Stremme third.
+Burton, Biffle, Kahne, Brian Vickers, Ryan Newman, Martin, and Scott Riggs rounded out the session's top ten drivers.
+Dale Jarrett crashed into a trackside wall during the practice session.
+He used a backup car for the qualifying session later that day.

-Fifty-six cars were entered in the qualifier on Friday afternoon; according to NASCAR's qualifying procedure, forty-three were allowed to race.
-Each driver ran two laps, with the starting order determined by the competitor's fastest times.
-Morgan Shepherd withdrew from the event prior to qualifying due to irreparable structural damage to his car from an accident in the first practice session.
+On Friday afternoon, 56 cars entered the qualifier; NASCAR's qualifying procedure allowed 43 to race.
+Each driver ran two laps, with the starting order set by the competitor's fastest times.
+Morgan Shepherd withdrew from the race before qualifying because an accident in the first practice session caused irreparable structural damage to his car.
 Kahne took his sixth pole position of the season, and the 12th of his career with a time of 30.293 seconds, equalling Kurt Busch's total of pole positions won in 2006.
-He was joined on the grid's front row by Riggs, his Evernham Motorsports teammate, who recorded a lap seven-thousands of a second slower.
-Kyle Busch qualified in third, Sadler took fourth, and Burton began from fifth.
-Vickers, Harvick, J. J. Yeley, David Gilliland, and Clint Bowyer completed the top ten starters.
+He was joined on the grid's front row by Riggs, his Evernham Motorsports teammate, who was 0.007 seconds slower.
+Kyle Busch, Sadler, Burton, Vickers, Harvick, J. J. Yeley, David Gilliland, and Clint Bowyer completed the top ten starters.
 Johnson, a Chase for the Nextel Cup driver, qualified 13th, while Kenseth, another chase driver, set the 19th-fastest lap.
 43rd-placed qualifier Bill Elliott used a champion's provisional to qualify for the race.
 On his second lap, Robby Gordon's engine failed, and he changed engines.
 The twelve drivers who failed to qualify were Ward Burton, Brandon Whitt, Atwood, Kenny Wallace, Todd Kluever, David Ragan, Michael Waltrip, Mike Skinner, Derrike Cope, Kevin Lepage, Carl Long, and Chad Chaffin.
 After qualifying, Kahne said, "The engine package we brought here is very strong and the Dodge Chargers are working well.
 We'll see what happens, but it's pretty nice to have all three cars up front."